electricimp/Usb/docs/DriverDevelopmentGuide.md

 Represents all non-control endpoints, e.g. bulk, interrupt and isochronous.
 This class is managed by USB.Device and should be acquired through USB.Device instance.

+**NOTE:** neither applications nor drivers should explicitly create `USB.FuncEndpoint` objects.
+They are instantiated by the USB framework automatically.

 #### write(data, onComplete)